TomHarte/Isometric-Ray-Cast/README.md

 Specifically, for each pair of triangles that join on a vertical edge, start at the top of the level and while either side remains uncoloured:

-1. if there is a cube at this position in the grid, paint both the top-of-cube colour;
+1. if there is a cube at this position in the grid, paint both with the top-of-cube colour;
-2. otherwise if there is a cube at the same level one column that is one column to the left in screen space, paint the left with the right-surface colour;
+2. otherwise if there is a cube at the same elevation and one column to the left in screen space, paint the left with the right-surface colour;
-3. similarly, if there is a cube at the same level one column to the right in screen space, paint the right with the left-surface colour;
+3. similarly, if there is a cube at the same elevation and one column to the right in screen space, paint the right with the left-surface colour;
-4. failing all of that, if there is a cube at the same level but directly behind in screen space, paint the left with the left-surface colour and the right with the right-surface colour.
+4. failing all of that, if there is a cube at the same elevation but directly behind in screen space, paint the left with the left-surface colour and the right with the right-surface colour.

+Then if necessary proceed one cube down and one column back in screen space and continue.
 Which is casting a ray from front to back for each triangle that needs to be coloured.

 Furthermore, since the grid is completely fixed, the actual pixel plotting can be done by simple image lookup.
-No need for doing any triangle rasterisation at runtime.
+No need for triangle rasterisation at runtime.

 # Controversial?

 My further assertion that this algorithm was simple enough for a ZX Spectrum seemed to cause controversy.
-Specifically I was told the following:
+I was told the following:

 > That's how voxel-based games on PCs work, but the Spectrum doesn't have the processing power to work like that.